 3. Do you use hormones? antibiotics?
 Nope!
 Unless we have a sick animal, but that was addressed previously.

 4. Do you provide them with access to the outdoors?
 Are they pasture based, free range, or confined?
 The real question is do we allow them indoors?
 For the chickens, yes we do.
 They have a coop where they come and go as they please.
 Everybody else spends all their time outdoors.
 Our barns don’t have areas for animals, everyone stays on pasture or in the woods.

 5. How do you process your animals?
 Do you do it or does someone else?
 We process some pigs for our own use and we did process a cow once.
 If you are buying from us, your product was processed in a USDA inspected facility.
 If it’s beef, it will be Chaudhry’s in Siler City.
-If it’s pork it will be either Dean Street Processing in Bailey or Acre Station in Pinetown, NC.
+If it’s pork it will be Dean Street Processing in Bailey.